-This course is intended for students with little or no background in slack key guitar and provides a basic introduction to Hawaiian style slack key guitar playing.
+This course is intended for students with little or no background in slack key guitar and provides a basic introduction to Hawaiian-style slack key guitar playing.
 Taro Patch (open G) and C tunings are introduced, with an emphasis on slack key technique, standard reading of tablature, and an understanding of basic rhythm structure.
-Ability to read music is not required.
+The ability to read music is not required.
+This course is repeatable for additional Credits.